yoasyo25/career-development-curriculum/module_four/post_grad_plan.md

 * What do you envision for your career?
 * What do you want your 2nd and 3rd jobs to look like?
 * How do you want to be involved with the Turing community?
 The greater developer community?
-*
+* Where do your passions lie?

 Fill out the first and second parts of this plan.
 The third part is optional although highly encouraged.

+**Note:** If you have already secured a job prior to graduation, skip the first part of this plan and please fill out the second part of this plan.

 ## Schedule & Goals for the Job Search
+1. Design a 40-hour "work week" that provides time for:
+	* Code
+	* Outreach
+	* Research
+	* Network
+	* Any other areas where you'd like to grow
+How much time will you spend on each?
+When will you do each thing?

-#### Backwards planning: when do you want to receive and sign an offer by?
+2. Backwards planning: when do you want to receive and sign an offer by?

-#### What are your monthly and weekly goals to achieve that?
+3. What are your monthly and weekly goals to achieve that?
 Keep in mind goals for coding, researching, networking, cold outreach, and interviews

 * What skills would you like to improve or develop?